slerman12/Help-me/3-Disproof.md

 The demand put on me was more excessive than this summarizes since I was expected to:

 1. Find yet another advisor
+   - Once again, for an arbitrary reason.
+First 3 years, advisor leaves for directorship at NSF.
+Next 3 years, apparently, "not enough papers"
-2. Find new source of funding
+3. Find new source of funding
-3. Re-take a six-month review
+4. Re-take a six-month review
-4. Do my thesis (since my advisor and PI both said I was ready, even though I said I wasn't), or:
+5. Do my thesis (since my advisor and PI both said I was ready, even though I said I wasn't), or:
-5. According to the six-month reviewers, effectively restart my entire thesis
+6. According to the six-month reviewers, effectively restart my entire thesis
-6. Send them my research plan, now an added independent requirement to the previously specified six-month review requirements
+7. Send them my research plan, now an added independent requirement to the previously specified six-month review requirements
    - Which I did, and when I sent it on **10/06/2023**, this was the only reply I got, of **10/12/2023**:

 > Dear Sam: